Central Avenue station (BMT Myrtle Avenue Line)

-The Central Avenue station is a station on the BMT Myrtle Avenue Line of the New York City Subway.
+The Central Avenue station is a local station on the BMT Myrtle Avenue Line of the New York City Subway.
 Located at Myrtle Avenue and Cedar Street in Bushwick, Brooklyn, it is served by the M train at all times.

 History

 The Myrtle Avenue Line was built and operated by the Union Elevated Railroad Company.
 The first section of the line opened in 1888, and it was extended from Broadway to Wyckoff Avenue on July 20, 1889.

 This station was rehabilitated from March to August 2013.
 On July 1, 2017, the station was closed again until April 30, 2018, as part of the reconstruction of the Myrtle Avenue Line's junction with the BMT Jamaica Line.

 Station layout

 This elevated station has two side platforms and two tracks with space for a center track, which was removed by 1946.

 The Queens-bound platform has brown canopies with green frames and support columns for the entire length except for small sections at either ends.
 A small section in the center below the canopy has beige windscreens while the rest of the platform has black, waist-high, steel fences.
 The Manhattan-bound platform has the same layout as the Queens-bound one except that the entire canopied portion has beige windscreens.